joe-warren/cad-talk/Presentation.md

 Modeling in OpenSCAD is largely based around a concept called Constructive Solid Geometry or CSG.

-CSG involves taking primitive shapes, like spheres, cylinders and cubes, transforming them into a position, and then combining them with boolean operaters, like `intersection`, `union`, and `difference` (or `subtraction`).
+CSG involves taking primitive shapes, like spheres, cylinders and cubes, transforming them into a position, and then combining them with boolean operators, like `intersection`, `union`, and `difference` (or `subtraction`).

 With these relatively simple primitive operations, you can build up quite complicated forms.